lpekarek/FRIED_POTATO/README.md

 **Input**

-POTATO supports three different input formats for folder analysis.
+FRIED POTATO supports three different input formats for folder analysis.
 The appropriate dataset has to be selected prior to the analysis.
 ATTENTION: When changing between input formats, all parameters are reset to the default values!